 Preparing to Visit

-We want to congratulate you for taking a step towards achieving a healthy life, and thank you for choosing us for your therapy needs.
-We take your trust in us seriously and will do everything we can to exceed your expectation.
-Congratulations!
-You’re already on your way to a better you.
+Congratulations on taking the first step toward a healthier life, and thank you for choosing us for your therapy needs.
+We value your trust and are committed to surpassing your expectations.
+You’re on your way to a better you!

 Warm Regards,

-Katie Hohman PT, DPT, CLT & the whole Hohman team
+Katie Hohman PT, DPT, CLT, and the entire Hohman team

 Physical Therapy Intake Profile Form